Oye4short/Covid_Death_Analysis_Tableau-SQL/SQL Covid Death Analysis Summary.md

 # SQL Covid Death Analysis Summary
-The SQL code conducts data exploration on Covid deaths, utilizing a database named NewPortfolioProject(Data set from https://ourworldindata.org/covid-deaths).
+The SQL code conducts data exploration on Covid deaths, utilizing a database named NewPortfolioProject([Data Set](https://ourworldindata.org/covid-deaths)).
 The code comprises several queries focusing on different aspects of Covid-related data analysis.<br><br>
 **1. Selecting Initial Data:** The initial query retrieves all columns from the Covid_Deaths table where the continent is not null, ordering the results by the third and fourth columns.<br><br>
 **2. Basic Covid Statistics:** The second query selects specific columns (Location, date, total_cases, new_cases, total_deaths, population) from Covid_Deaths, filtering records where the continent is not null and ordering by location and date.<br><br>
 **3. Percentage Death per Covid Cases:** This query calculates the death percentage per Covid cases, displaying Location, date, total_cases, total_deaths, and the calculated DeathPercentage.
 Results are ordered by location and date.<br><br>